Aurelia Collective with Soul Safaris

 Nairobi

 Africa announces itself slowly — in jasmine and equatorial dust and a quality of light that exists nowhere else on earth.
-We begin here, not rushing past the city toward the wilderness, but arriving into it fully, meeting the people we will share these nine days with, and letting Nairobi's particular aliveness prepare us for everything that follows.
+We begin here, not rushing past the city toward the wilderness, but arriving into it fully, meeting the people we will share these eight days with, and letting Nairobi's particular aliveness prepare us for everything that follows.

 The Mara · Three Nights